 At Brakspear, we’re passionate about great pubs.
 Our family has been running pubs for over 200 years and, while many things have changed in that time, the pub remains at the heart of British life.
 Today, as ever, it offers great food, great drink, and a place to enjoy the company of others – friends, family or fellow drinkers.

 We’re lucky to have beautiful pubs but we think it’s the people inside, running the pub who matter, and that means we do things differently at Brakspear.
-We are still family-owned and run, which means we make all our decisions for the long-term benefit of our company, our pub tenants and our pub customers.
+We are still family-owned and run, which means we make all our decisions for the long-term benefit of our company, our Brakspear Business Owners and our pub customers.

 We think you’ll notice that difference, whichever side of the bar you’re standing, whether you’re popping in for a quick pint, or partnering with us to run one of our 125 wonderful rural, community or town-centre pubs.
 We look forward to welcoming you soon.